 While the spiritual leadership and supervision of religious institutions is usually invested in ordained staff members, the programs and missions of these institutions are often the responsibility of non-ordained staff.
 Sacred music, along with a variety of outreach ministries, is the work of persons hired for these purposes.

 The provision of fair compensation is both an economic and a justice issue.
 Many denominations now offer pension and medical benefits to part-time and full-time employees, both lay and ordained.
 The American Guild of Organists believes that all employees of religious institutions are entitled to fair compensation, which includes a living wage and benefits that provide current and future economic security and ordinary economic rights.
 Ordinary economic rights include food, housing, health care, education, security in old age, insurance for sickness and joblessness, leisure and recreation, and the possibility of property ownership.
-A Salary Guide for Musicians Employed by Religious Institutions is available at no charge from the Guild.
+The AGO no longer publishes suggested salary guidelines.

 Common Health and Pension Benefits:

 Pension – Denominational plans allow congregations to invest a percentage of an employee’s salary in preparation for retirement.

 Health insurance – Employees should be covered by a comprehensive Major Medical Plan, preferably one whose “total lifetime benefit” caps at $2.5 million.

 Dental insurance – Important for procedures such as oral surgery, root canals, and crowns.

 Disability coverage – The chances of being out of work due to accident or illness are higher than dying before retirement age.
 A good policy is one that delivers one-half to three-fourths of the employee’s salary for life.